 - 19th century paintings depicting romantic images of the Lady of Shalott by J.W.
 Waterhouse (two versions from 1894 and the most famous from 1888) and William H. Hunt.

-- Follow Lisa’s further writings and thoughts in her blog.
+- Follow Lisa’s further writings and thoughts in her blog (Link no longer available).

 Below: Video of The Lady of Shalott, performed by Loreena McKennitt.